DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Automating a train
 ******************

-Start with something as simple as a single loop of track with a station and a sensor at the point where you want the train to stop.
+Start with something as simple as a single loop of track with a station and a sensor (connected to pin 40 for this example) at the point where you want the train to stop.
 Using an AUTOMATION keyword means that this automation will appear in Engine Driver so you can drive the train manually, and then had it over to the automation at the press of a button.
-Notice that this automation does not specify the loco address.
-If you drive a loco with Engine Driver and then hand it over to this automation, then the automation will run with the loco you last drove.

 [technically an automation can independently run multiple locos along the same path through the layout but this is discussed later]